CSCfi/csc-user-guide/docs/support/faq/how-to-move-data-between-puhti-and-allas.md

 There are several options on how to move your data between Puhti and Allas.
 This page gives you guidance for the data movement with clients <i>a_commands</i>, _swift_, _rclone_ and _s3cmd_.

 All the required packages and software needed for the clients are already installed on Puhti.
-To authenticate to a project you need to run command `$ source /appl/opt/allas_conf`.
+To authenticate to a project you need to run command `source /appl/opt/allas_conf`.

 ## Move data with a_commands